yousefelassal/quote-cron/README.md

 > One should not hurt others if one loves oneself.

 > I don't look to jump over 7-foot bars; I look around for 1-foot bars that I can step over.

+> I have just three things to teach: simplicity, patience, compassion.
+These three are your greatest treasures.